The David Pakman Show: Westboro Baptist Church live hack

 Members of the Westboro Baptist Church have been interviewed many times on the show, including one incident in which Jake Davis, then only known as "Topiary", announced a live hacking attack on the church's website during a group interview with church spokesperson Shirley Phelps-Roper.

 Chaplain Gordon Klingenschmitt

 Former Navy Chaplain Gordon Klingenschmitt, who has expressed anti-gay positions, has appeared on The David Pakman Show.
 He was honorably but involuntarily discharged from the Navy after a court-martial proceeding for refusing an order not to appear in uniform at political events to "pray in Jesus' name".
 During a notable appearance, Klingenschmitt debated Jonathan Phelps, of the anti-gay Westboro Baptist Church.
-The interview drew media coverage due to the fact that both men held anti-gay positions, but disagreed on the reasons why being homosexuality was wrong.
+The interview drew media coverage due to the fact that both men held anti-gay positions, but disagreed on the reasons why being homosexual was wrong.
 Klingenschmitt is also known for his efforts to shut down the YouTube channel of one of his most vocal critics, Right Wing Watch, which uses video clips of his statements.